Abstract: A summary of a longer piece of text, often found at the beginning of journal articles.

 We also have books that are for reference only.
 These cannot be borrowed and need to be consulted in the LRC.
 These are recognisable by the red/white call numbers and the R on their spine.

-LRC Service Desk: The LRC Service Desk is located just inside the LRC.
-We are the first port of call for staff and students for library queries and for students with IT queries.
+LRC Helpdesk: The LRC Helpdesk is located just inside the LRC.
+We are the first port of call for staff and students for library, IT and maintenance queries.
 If we cannot resolve your query we will escalate it to the appropriate department.

 Mono printing: The computer terminals automatically default to Mono Duplex printing.
 This is mono or black and white printing double sided.
 If you click on the drop down arrow when you go to print there are other options available.
 See also: Colour Printing.